CutyCat2000/SplitticHost-Bot/ReadMe.md

 4. Edit all variabled in `main.py` and follow the error logs to set missing files/folders.
 5. Run the bot using the provided `main.py` file: `python main.py`

-Please note that you need to have Python 3.7 or above installed on your system to run the bot.
+Please note that you need to have Python 3.8 or above installed on your system to run the bot.

-## Features

-- **Feature 1:** This feature allows you to do something amazing.
-- **Feature 2:** Use this feature to enhance your productivity.
-- **Feature 3:** Get instant notifications and updates on your projects.
-- **Feature 4:** Collaborate with your team seamlessly.
-- **Feature 5:** Customize the bot's behavior to suit your needs.
-- **Feature 6:** Access a wide range of developer tools and utilities.

 ## Usage